 Professor Roksa’s current research focuses on understanding the experiences and outcomes of first-generation and low-income students, and more broadly the role of socioeconomic status in shaping students’ trajectories through both undergraduate and graduate education.
 In addition, she is examining how students’ experiences vary by race/ethnicity, particularly in STEM fields.
 Current projects are charting coursework trajectories, considering the role of family support, and exploring students’ interactions with faculty and peers, all with the goal of understanding the mechanisms that generate social inequality.

-Professor Roksa currently serves as Senior Advisor to the Provost and Director of Strategic Academic Programs in the Office of the Executive Vice President and Provost.
+Professor Roksa currently serves as Associate Provost for Undergraduate Education in the Office of the Executive Vice President and Provost.

 Richard Arum and Josipa Roksa